nodecg/docs/docs/migrating/migrating-1.x-to-2.x.md

 ### All config and replicant schemas may now be authored in JSON Schema Draft 04, Draft 07, Draft 2019-09, or Draft 2020-12

 Previously, only Draft 04 was supported.

+### Fullbleed workspace labels now use the panel title instead of the panel name
+Previously, there was a bug where workspace labels used the wrong data for their user-facing labels.

+### Fixed Replicant assignment sometimes being applied out-of-order
+There was an obscure bug that could cause assignment operations on Replicants to be applied _before_ preceeding change events.
+This is no longer the case.
+It is technically a breaking change, but is is unlikely that many bundles relied on this broken behavior.

+### Removed support for `pkg`
+[`pkg`](https://github.com/vercel/pkg) is a tool for packaging Node.js projects into an executable that NodeCG used to have undocumented support for.
+This support has been removed.
+Instead, follow the instructions on the [Portable NodeCG](portable-nodecg) page.

+### Replicants now properly parse falsey values
+If you have a Replicant that tries to save values like `0` or `undefined`, it will now properly do so.

+### NodeCG will now only exit with code 0 if there isn't already an exit code
+NodeCG used to clobber previously-set exit codes at times.
+This is no longer the case.